david-ggs-230/react-tutorial/docs/tut03-react-props.rst

 For example, Hello component with a name attribute can be accessed inside the component through this.props.name variable ::

     <Hello name="React" />
-    // value of name will be "Hello* const name = this.props.name
+    // value of name will be "React"
+    // accessed inside the component through props.name

 When we need immutable data in our component, we can just add props to render() function inside the Class Component.